gpdoud/Bootcamp/Demo-Day-Presentation.md

     She explains the business rules that any request over $50 must be approved by her.

-Previous boot camps have tak
+Previous boot camps have taken license to add a touch of humor to their presentations and demos.
+When it works, it keeps the audience's attention.